- UCAS Code: N500

 You'll learn the fundamentals of both traditional and digital marketing communication along with gaining an understanding formulating a strategic marketing plan.

 In your final year of study, you'll learn about the value of brands to firms and consumers and how to communicate a branding strategy.
-Elective classes include International Business Management; Managing Customer Relationships; Advances in Consumer Behaviour; Integrated Marketing Communications; Sports Marketing; Social Marketing and Business Relationship Marketing; Small Business Marketing; Tourism Marketing.
+Elective classes include International Business Management; Managing Customer Relationships; Advances in Consumer Behaviour; Sports Marketing; Social Marketing; Sustainability, Marketing & Society; and Brand Building in a FMCG Environment.

 Please note: competitive progression requirements are in place for entry to the Honours year – currently this is a 55% average in the Year 2 and 3 subject modules.